Yuki Tanada: Japanese female filmmaker

 In the Japanese film industry, there is a big division between the huge, mega budget films and the small minor budgets films.
 This creates little to no space for the middle ground in the Japanese film industry.
 For Tanada, she represents more of the lower budget side, especially earlier in her career.
 She states that with a big budget film, you can get a really good PR, but her goal is to bring those low budget films in the industry up slightly more.
 The issue is that low budget films means no promotions and you have to create every single opportunity in order to promote.
 For One Million Yen Girl, even though it has a middle ground budget, the promotion for the film it is not enough to reach the people she wanted, which makes it seem like a low budget film.
 This is because the discrepancy in big budget compared to the low budget is so large that big budget films can promote and reach multiple countries and people at such a higher rate, which makes middle ground films seem like a low budget film.
 Tanada believes that is the biggest issue as the middle ground ceases to exist.

-As a Japanese, female filmmaker she noticed that in Japan, you can do anything you like in terms of profession.
-There are no boundaries because she is a woman.
+As a Japanese filmmaker. she noticed that in Japan, you can do anything you like in terms of profession.
 She states that those boundaries are gone these days.
-That is a very good thing being in the Japanese film industry compare to other film industries.
-Her vision for the future, more specifically in Japan, is the growth of internet platforms like Netflix.
-She talks about the Coen Brothers who made the film Fargo which was quite recently made into a TV series.
-So perhaps we can see those kind of streaming TV dramas being big and happening in Japan.
+That being a good thing in the Japanese film industry compared to other film industries.
+Her vision for the future. more specifically in Japan, is the growth of internet platforms like Netflix.
+She talks about the Coen Brothers, who made the film Fargo.